Emailing has become a full-fledged way of communication. More than half of the world population sends and receives tons

 A messy Inbox is such a headache for most email users.
 Gmail solves this problem by introducing labels that quickly arrange your emails.
 Labels are multifunctional — in addition to standard actions like editing and deleting, you can set any color to the label, move messages between labels, and more.

 Although labels are similar to folders, there are some minor differences.
-If you prefer authentic folder-based functionality, enhance your Gmail experience using such inbox management apps as Canary Mail.
+If you prefer authentic folder-based functionality, enhance your Gmail experience using such inbox management apps as Canary Mail and Spark Mail.

-Organize your Gmail Inbox into convenient folders, sprinkle it with some mail apps like Canary Mail and add IM+ messenger for a beautiful workspace.
-Both these tools you can try for 7 days free with Setapp, a subscription service for Mac and iPhone./p>
+Organize your Gmail Inbox into convenient folders, sprinkle it with some mail apps like Canary Mail, Spark Mail, add IM+ messenger for a beautiful workspace.
+You can try all these tools for seven days free with Setapp, a subscription service for Mac and iPhone.